French Tech Giant Atoss Top Shareholder Drops Rescue Offer - UrduPoint

 Paris, (APP - UrduPoint / Pakistan Point News - 26th Jun, 2024) A consortium led by the top shareholder of troubled French tech giant Atos, an IT partner for the Paris Olympics and French military, has withdrawn a rescue offer for the group, the companies said on Wednesday.

-Atos, which runs supercomputers for France's nuclear deterrent amd is also an IT provider for the Euro 2024 football tournament, is buried under almost five billion Euros ($5 billion) of debt.
+Atos, which runs supercomputers for France's nuclear deterrent and is also an IT provider for the Euro 2024 football tournament, is buried under almost five billion Euros ($5 billion) of debt.

 The company's board earlier this month had chosen a financial restructuring proposal made by the consortium led by digital consultancy Onepoint over one offered by Czech billionaire Daniel Kretinsky.